Xomega-Net/Xomega.Docs/docs/tutorial/3-details/11-computed-fields.md

 Let's build the *Model* project one more time, and open the generated `SalesOrderDetailObjectCustomized.cs` file.
 We will set up cascading selection of the product off of the selected subcategory by calling the `SetCascadingProperty` method.
 We'll also configure it to show uncategorized products only, when the selected subcategory is blank, as opposed to showing all products.

-To configure contextual selection of the special offer based on the selected product, we'll set up a `LocalCacheLoader` using a class generated from our contextual enumeration, and then we will call `SetCacheLoaderParameters` to provide a source property for the `ProductId` parameter of the cache loader, as shown below.
+To configure the contextual selection of the special offer based on the selected product, we'll set up a `LocalCacheLoader` using a class generated from our contextual enumeration, and then we will call `SetCacheLoaderParameters` to provide a source property for the `ProductId` parameter of the cache loader, as shown below.

 ```cs title="SalesOrderDetailObjectCustomized.cs"
 /* added-lines-start */